MarcusHSmith/StoryLift/PRD.md

 ---

-## Milestone 16 analytics and feedback

-- [ ] Add PostHog or Plausible with cookieless mode
-- [ ] Track render durations, success rates, and fallbacks used
-- [ ] In app feedback widget posting to GitHub issues or an inbox
-- [ ] Simple success survey after export

----

-## Milestone 17 documentation and examples
+## Milestone 16 documentation and examples

 - [ ] Update README with feature list and screenshots
 - [ ] Add “How it works” page describing the client side pipeline